mariaghitaa/HTTP-Client-REST_API/README.md

 This will ensure a clean slate while doing all other tests (since the server persists all edits inside a database).

-Alternately, you can use e.g., `--script delete_movies` if you have a functioning implementation for `get_movies` and `delete_movie` to quickly cleanup your associated database.
+Alternately, you can use e.g., `--script CLEANUP` if you have a functioning implementation for `get_users` and `delete_user` to quickly cleanup your associated users & other database items.

 Also make sure to check out [the source code](./checker.py) for the actual details about the script(s) being tested.

-<span style="color: #A33">**Warning**: This script is just an instrument used
+<span style="color: #A33">**Warning**: This _alpha version!_ script is just an
-by our team to automate the homework verification process.
+instrument used by our team to automate the homework verification process.
 If any bugs affecting its effectiveness are found, we reserve the right to correct them at any time (you will be notified when this is the case).
 When in doubt, use the homework text as the rightful source of truth and use the Moodle Forum to ask any questions.
 </span>